 Deactivation date: The last date the VCC remains valid

-Most channels recommend processing the full VCC balance in a single transaction
+Process the full VCC balance in a single transaction